bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## More Tonemapping Choices

-<div class="release-feature-authors">authors: @JMS55</div>
+<div class="release-feature-authors">authors: @DGriffin91, @JMS55</div>

 Tonemapping is the process of transforming raw HDR information into actual "screen colors".
-In previous versions of Bevy you had exactly two tonemapping options: Reinhard or disabled tonemapping.
+In previous versions of Bevy you had exactly two tonemapping options: Reinhard Luminance or disabled tonemapping.
 In **Bevy 0.10** we've added a ton of choices!

 ### No Tonemapping